 - How does your business fit into your industry sector?

-All of this information will give your designer a strong overview of the company.
+All of this information will give your designer a strong overview of the company which will enable the designer to create the best intranet that suits your business or organisation.
 The next step is to clearly define your target audience which we will cover in the next article.